JacquelynGarcia/RecipeAnalysis/README.md

 ![Permutation Test: Difference in RMSE Between Groups](images/RMSEdiffs.png)

 #### Conclusion:
 Since the p-value (0.947) is much greater than the significance level (0.05), we fail to reject the null hypothesis.
 This suggests that the observed difference in RMSE is not statistically significant and likely due to random chance.
-Thus, we conclude that the model performs equally well for both low-calorie and high-calorie recipes, demonstrating fairness with respect to this criterion.
+I can conclude that the model performs equally well for both low-calorie and high-calorie recipes, demonstrating fairness in this situation.

 ---